-In addition to choosing a shorter lock period, there are other ways you may be able to attain the lowest rate.
-The bigger down payment you can pay, the better the interest rate will be, as you will be starting with more equity.
-You can pay points to lower your interest rate for the loan term, meaning you pay more initially.
-One strategy that makes financial sense for many people is to pay points to bring the rate down over the term of the loan.
-You'll pay more initially, but you'll come out ahead in the long run.
+In addition to opting for a shorter lock period, there are more ways you can get the lowest rate.
+The larger the down payment, the smaller the rate will be, since you will be starting with more equity.
+You could opt to pay points to reduce your rate over the loan term, meaning you pay more up front.
+One strategy that makes financial sense for some is to pay points to improve the rate over the term of the loan.
+You pay more initially, but you'll come out ahead, especially if you don't refinance early.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.